Find Affordable College Courses

 Lubbock, TX

-The excellent programs at Texas Tech University helped the school earn the #5 place on this year’s ranking of the best agricultural economics and business schools in Texas.
-Texas Tech is a fairly large public school located in the large city of Lubbock.
+A rank of #5 on this year’s list means Texas Tech University is a great place for agricultural economics and business students.
+Texas Tech is a very large public school located in the city of Lubbock.

 After completing their degree, agricultural business graduates from Texas Tech carry an average student debtload of $19,000.

-West Texas A&M University came in at #6 in this year’s edition of the Best Agricultural Economics Schools in Texas ranking.
+West Texas A&M University landed the #6 spot in the 2023 rankings for the best agricultural economics and business programs.
 West Texas A&M University is a moderately-sized public school located in the fringe town of Canyon.

 Agricultural Business majors at West Texas A&M University take out an average of $20,363 in student loans while working on their egree.